Learning from a distance... but with a difference!

 In-person learning (with reduced class sizes) is currently available for Grades 1-8.
 Should in-person learning not be an option for students due to Health & Safety mandates, our teachers and faculty are forging new pathways to engage and reach students and parents through our distance learning program.
-Early Childhood teachers are sharing a wealth of school-to-home activities, stories and songs to meet the needs of the young child.
 Our grades teachers are working in partnership with parents to help deliver the curriculum with imagination, inspiration, and intuition, while encouraging the older students to take more ownership of their learning, with growing maturity.
-Early Childhood through Grade Eight programming continues to develop a comprehensive, intentional approach to connect with students and their parents, balance the need for technology, while minimizing screen time.
+Second through Eighth Grade programming continues to develop a comprehensive, intentional approach to connect with students and their parents, balance the need for technology, while minimizing screen time.
 Below is a description of our temporary distance learning programs.

 In this unprecedented time, one thing remains true: parents want their children in a warm and nurturing environment where their child is truly known.

 These grades fall under the licensing of the Department of Children, Youth and Families (DCYF).
 Considered 'early learners', these students will be able to attend school on campus following all health and safety mandates and recommendations.